billybobc1210/VigenereCracker/README.md

 ```
 ALLWEHAVETOFEARISFEARITSELF
 ```

-Next pick a key, such as "DOG", and place the key repeating above the plain text message
+Next pick a key, such as "DOG".
+This is the secret key that only the sender and receiver know that is used to both encipher and decipher the message.
+Place the key repeating above the plain text message.
 ```
 DOGDOGDOGDOGDOGDOGDOGDOGDOG
 ALLWEHAVETOFEARISFEARITSELF
 ```

-Use the following table called the Tabula Recta to encipher each character.
+Use the following table called the Tabula Recta to encipher each character:
 ```
      ABCDEFGHIJKLMNOPQRSTUVWXYZ  <- plain text characters
      --------------------------
- A   ABCDEFGHIJKLMNOPQRSTUVWXYZ
+ A   ABCDEFGHIJKLMNOPQRSTUVWXYZ  <- cipher text alphabets
  B   BCDEFGHIJKLMNOPQRSTUVWXYZA
  C   CDEFGHIJKLMNOPQRSTUVWXYZAB
  D   DEFGHIJKLMNOPQRSTUVWXYZABC